Best Beginner Bass Guitars Under $500 – Top Budget Picks

 Twenty-two frets are also an option.
 But again, more suitable for adults.
 I would also recommend not going for full 24 frets if you’re a beginner and want to keep things simple.

 However, 24 frets are the real deal.
 I recommend choosing such a model if you’re going for something slightly pricier that you know will also transition well into recordings and stage play.
-You won’t have to use all frets while learning the basics, but it will be nice to have them once you’re ready to advance and certainly cheaper to have them from the start.
+You won’t have to use all frets while learning the basics (when even an affordable acoustic bass would suffice), but it will be nice to have them once you’re ready to advance and certainly cheaper to have them from the start.

 Should You Only Look for Lightweight Basses?